turboMaCk/koa-sslify/README.md

 #### Azure

 Azure has a slightly different way of signaling encrypted connections.
-It uses `x-arr-ssl` header as a flag to mark https trafic.
+It uses `x-arr-ssl` header as a flag to mark https traffic.

 ### Defining Custom Resolver

-If you're still in situation where you need to use custom resolver you can implement it as for example following:
+If you're still in a situation where you need to use custom resolver you can implement it as for example following:

 ```javascript
 const { default: sslify } = require('koa-sslify');